 The Crop Protection Network is currently supported by the North Central Soybean Research Program (NCSRP), the United Soybean Board (USB), the Grain Farmers of Ontario (GFO), and the North Central Integrated Pest Management (NC-IPM) Center.
 Institutions partnering with the CPN are listed below.
-All Land Grant Universities involved and the NC-IPM Center are also supported by the United States Department of Agriculture National institute of Food and Agriculture (NIFA).
+All Land Grant Universities involved and the NC-IPM Center are also supported by the United States Department of Agriculture National Institute of Food and Agriculture (USDA NIFA).

 Improving health, environment, and economic benefits by providing leadership and cooperating with their partners to facilitate the development and adoption of Integrated Pest Management (IPM) solutions, based in the North Central region.